tc39/proposal-temporal/docs/datetime.md

 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

+Additionally, if the result is outside the range that `Temporal.DateTime` can represent, then `constrain` mode will clamp the result to the allowed range.
+The `reject` mode will throw a `RangeError` in this case.

 Usage example:
 ```javascript
 dt = new Temporal.DateTime(1995, 12, 7, 3, 24, 30, 0, 3, 500);